Your Aid & Your Bill

 Getting Federal Direct Unsubsidized Stafford Loans Posted to Your Student Account

 If you completed your FAFSA online, you may have signed the FAFSA electronically using your FSA ID.
-If you have not set up your FSA ID user name and password, click on the link to create your FSA ID before completing the master promissory note.
+If you have not set up your FSA ID user name and password, click on the link to create your FSA ID before completing the MPN.

 Getting Federal Graduate PLUS Loans Posted to Your Account